 Good operating practices, such as waste minimisation programs, management and personnel practices, loss prevention, and waste segregation also helps to reduce waste at its source.

 The Tasmanian Office of Climate Change host a Business Resource Efficiency Program for small to medium Tasmanian business.

-EPA Tasmania also commends Tasmanian businesses who show a commitment to cleaner production, waste minimisation and environmental sustainability, via the EPA Sustainability Award.
+The EPA also commends Tasmanian businesses who show a commitment to cleaner production, waste minimisation and environmental sustainability, via the EPA Sustainability Award.

 Recycling in industry